- Print

 Show Report Card Columns

-Clicking on the Settings menu and then Show Report Card Columns opens up a new area on the left based on marking periods, which can be
+Clicking on the Settings menu and then Show Report Card Columns opens up a new area on the left based on marking periods, which can be quarters, trimesters, semesters, and progress report sub-periods.

-you can then push the Copy>> button to copy all the current grades into the Mark column.
-Putting your mouse cursor into the Mark field and then pressing Copy>> will cause the grades to be copied into the mark field.
-Be very careful that you are in the appropriate marking period (quarters, trimesters, semesters, or progress report sub-periods) before copying.
+By first choosing the proper marking period, you can then click the Copy>> button to copy all the current grades into the Mark column.
+Putting your mouse cursor into the Mark field and then clicking Copy>> will cause the grades to be copied into the mark field.
+Be very careful that you are in the appropriate marking period (eg. quarters, trimesters, semesters, or progress report sub-periods) before copying.

 Adding Report Card Comments